This section applies to general qualifications. We'll send you the following materials you'll need for exam day:

 If you have a large entry for an examination we will provide additional labels (usually 1 extra for every 40 scripts) to make sure that script packets are not overfilled.

-If, a week before an exam, you have not received labels for that exam, please contact the OCR Customer Contact Centre as soon as possible to request replacements.
+If, a week before an exam, you have not received labels for that exam, please contact the Customer Support Centre as soon as possible to request replacements.